Character Creation

 Hunter

-You're a master tracker whose reflexes and experience allow you to anticipate attacks others don’t coming.
+You're a master tracker whose reflexes and experience allow you to anticipate attacks others don’t see coming.

 • Key Trait: Awareness